System Call & Protection

 stands for bit#11 and bit#12 of the mstatus

-You will need to set these bits as 0b11
+You will need to set these bits as 11

 if the next process scheduled is a kernel process (i.e., pid<GPID_USER_START

 for all the other processes.
-In RISC-V, 0b00
+In RISC-V, 0 stands for user mode and 3 (i.e., 11

-stands for machine mode.
-To see why it works, let us revise what happens when entering and exiting the kernel.
+in binary) stands for machine mode.
+To see how it works, we need to introduce more about what happens when entering and exiting the kernel.

 Upon an interrupt or exception, the CPU enters the kernel and it automatically switches the privilege mode to machine mode right before jumping to the handler function trap_entry